fontysrobotics/robot_pick_place/README.md

 If you need to install MoveIt, please follow the instructions for your ROS version, see: http://moveit.ros.org/install/.

-Install the industrial_robot_simulator package (http://wiki.ros.org/industrial_robot_simulator) for simulation purposses.
+Install the industrial_robot_simulator package (http://wiki.ros.org/industrial_robot_simulator) for simulation purposes.
-The simulation is performed and shown in Rviz, create a simulated world (when possible) that recreates the robot pick and place scene, then execute the robot_pick_place packege and visualize its performance in Rviz while saving energy and avoiding any possible malfunction.
+The simulation is performed and shown in Rviz, create a simulated world (when possible) that recreates the robot pick and place scene, then execute the robot_pick_place package and visualize its performance in Rviz.
+Simulating pick and place tasks, avoids setting up the robots while saving energy and avoiding any possible malfunction.

-The TF package is udsed for communicating trhough the different nodes running, while keeping track of the different coordinate frames over time.
+The TF package is used for communicating through the different nodes running, while keeping track of the different coordinate frames over time.

 Check if TF is installed.